-Professional and confidential counselling in Lewes.
-I am an experienced, UKCP and BACP accredited/registered therapist with a private practice in Lewes offering affordable therapy for adults.
-Initial consultations are 35.
+Hello, I'm Kate.
+I offer confidential counselling in Lewes.
+I am a very experienced, UKCP and BACP accredited/registered therapist with a private practice in Lewes for adults.
+Former clients have said I am professional and caring.

 A safe, caring private place to talk about personal problems and the stresses of modern living, including: